-Laurence Glynne, partner at LDG, West End estate agents recalls first-hand: “Since we began selling and letting property around Soho in the mid-to-late eighties, the edgy ‘Sohemian’ atmosphere and rougher sides to the area have changed considerably,” he says.
+West End estate agent recalls first-hand: “Since we began selling and letting property around Soho in the mid-to-late eighties, the edgy ‘Sohemian’ atmosphere and rougher sides to the area have changed considerably,” he says.

 While there are many rundown streets and houses, Soho has developed into a popular commercial and residential marketplace, boasting a number of Michelin-starred restaurants, such as Quo Vadis, Arbutus, and the Soho Hotel – havens for creative-minded people who relish the unique characteristics of a once rundown façade.

 Within Soho three distinctive sub-sectors have been established: Broadwick, Lexington and Carnaby Streets are residential areas that include a number of hip and modern office spaces throughout.
 Old Compton Street, Brewer Street and Shaftesbury Avenue are generally summed up as being some of the busier areas, filled with late-night energy and liveliness.
 And for a taste of some of Soho’s finest culinary offerings, look no further than Greek Street, alongside the popular quarters of Frith and Dean Street!